 Enterprise: Custom pricing

 Make's credit-based model gives you more operations per dollar, which is attractive for high-volume automations.
-But Relay.app includes AI models out of the box with no separate API costs, and human-in-the-loop features aren't restricted to enterprise customers.
+But Relay.app includes AI models out of the box with no separate API costs, and human-in-the-loop features aren't locked behind an enterprise paywall.

 Make has the clear advantage here with 3,000+ app integrations.
 It's one of the most connected platforms on the market.
 If you rely on niche or legacy tools, Make probably supports them.

 Relay.app offers 200+ deep native integrations with popular tools, plus custom HTTP requests and webhooks to connect anything it doesn't cover natively.
-The integrations are fewer in number but still cover the apps most teams actually use day-to-day.
-Relay.app's integrations are also intentionally designed to be as user-friendly as possible, so they're easier to set up.
+The integration library is smaller, but it covers the apps most teams actually use day to day.
+Relay.app's integrations are also designed to be as user-friendly as possible, so they're easier to set up and maintain.

 Make shines for power users: